YxnnXriel/ViL/README.md

     println(
-        dict_food_price{1} // I did this for the visual and not to confuse between a list and a dictionary );
+        dict_food_price{"chocolat"} // I did this for the visual and not to confuse between a list and a dictionary );

 ```